jobkilonzo/client/README.md

 # Custom shirt
-Int this project I'm building a simple website supported by AI.
-I'm using openai to customize a logo infront of shirt by building a backend by nodejs.
+This is a 3D AI project developed using reactjs, nodejs threejs, reactjs-motion.
+It enables the user to customize the color and logo of shirt using AI.

 https://custom-shirt.pages.dev/